al-Bala/MealPlanner-v2-frontend/README.md

 &nbsp;

 ## Status
 The project is still in progress.
-I plan to focus more on testing and, later, add a grocery list feature, allow user profile editing (changing email and password), and improve the interface to make it more user-friendly.
+I plan to focus more on testing, add a grocery list feature and also allow for user profile editing (changing email and password).

 &nbsp;